 All you need to do is follow the guidelines contained on this page, and everything will be fine.
 As the saying goes, don't try to get rid of the butterflies - just get them flying in formation.

-(Incidentally if you know the origins the wonderful butterfly metaphor - typically given as "There is nothing wrong with stomach butterflies!
-You just have to get them to fly in formation!" - please tell me.
-First see the attribution information for the butterflies metaphor on the inspirational quotes page.)
+(Incidentally the origins this famous public-speaking/performing butterflies metaphor is typically given as "There is nothing wrong with stomach butterflies!
+You just have to get them to fly in formation!" - see the attribution information for the butterflies metaphor on the inspirational quotes page.)

-So, how do you settle the butterflies and get them flying in formation?
+So, how do you calm the butterflies and get them flying in formation?

-Good preparation is the key to confidence, which is the key to you being relaxed, and this calms the butterflies,(i.e., overcomes the fear).
+Good preparation is the key to confidence, which is the key to being relaxed, and this calms the butterflies,(i.e., overcomes the fear).